Japan: Sumo wrestler deaths raise obesity concerns | DW | 02.12.2021

 In August last year, a retired wrestler known as Maeta, collapsed and died after suffering a heart attack as he was teaching sumo moves to a group of school children.

-Maeta, 38, had weighed more than 200 kilograms for the majority of his sumo career, despite only being 180 centimeters (5 feet, 4 inches) tall.
+Maeta, 38, had weighed more than 200 kilograms for the majority of his sumo career, at 1.80 meters (5 feet 11 inches) tall.

 Most recently, on November 20, another former heavyweight of the ring died young.